 - Stir mixture over low heat until no lumps remain.
 Raise heat to medium and bring to a boil, stirring constantly for 2 more minutes.

 - Remove from heat and stir in chocolate chips, coffee and vanilla until smooth.

-- In a larger bowl, beat eggs until slightly thickened, gradually adding sugar and continuously beating until thick.
+- In a larger bowl, beat eggs until slightly thickened, gradually adding sugar, continuously beating until thick.

-- Very slowly, fold chocolate into egg mixture.
+- Very slowly, adding just a small amount of the warm chocolate at a time, fold the chocolate into the egg mixture.

 - Coat eight oven safe ramekins or other small serving cups with cooking spray and divide chocolate between the eight cups.